Stewarding God's Creation

 Greta Thunberg, the Swedish student who brought about the climate and ecological crisis school pupil strikes all around the world, gave a talk on why she has taken a stand.

-Some of the best solutions to the climate breakdown already exist in the natural world.
-Namely, trees.
+Some of the best solutions to the climate breakdown already exist in the natural world, such as trees, peat and seagrass.
 See the video below for more information on natural climate solutions also featuring Greta Thunberg.

 For a closer look at the influence of climate change on the environment, if you have access to it, watch “A Life on Our Planet” and “Our Planet” on Netflix.
 There is an associated website for the latter which contains clips like the following which summarise well the actions we all need to take to tackle this issue.